 This film is not currently playing on MUBI but 30 other great films are.
-See what’s now showing one star for Val, one star for kevin "we took drugs to expand our minds' Dillon, one star for Kyle Maclachlan as a hippie, one star for Robert Richardson, one star for Frank Whaley, negative three stars for oliver stone
+See what’s now showing one star for Val, one star for kevin "we took drugs to expand our minds' Dillon, one star for Kyle Maclachlan as a hippie, one star for Robert Richardson, one star for Frank Whaley, negative three stars for its lack of insight on anything

 This movie is really long or at least feels really long.
 What I liked most about it was Val singing with his own voice, the hallucinogenic imagery, Crispin as Warhol and the musical performances.
 What I didn't like was finding out how watered down Meg Ryan's character was from the real thing.